alyersin/City-Chase-NEXTJS-SQLite/README.md

 ## Usage

-1. Start the application with `npm run dev`.
+1. Start the application with npm run dev.
-2. Go to `http://localhost:3000` to access the app locally.
+2. Go to http://localhost:3000 to access the app locally.
-3. Browse products, add them to favorites, and customize your shopping preferences.
+3. Search for cities, view their details, and save them to your favorites.
-4. Register or log in to save preferences and access your favorite items.
+4. Register or log in to save your favorites and view them across sessions.

 ## Technologies Used